mriedeman/zoomOauth-to-aws/zoom-to-aws/README.md

 Before running any code a server-to-server OAuth application must be set up at  Zoom's [App Marketplace](https://marketplace.zoom.us/).
 A walkthrough can be found [here](https://developers.zoom.us/docs/internal-apps/create/).

-*Note:* When creating the app, be sure to add these scopes to
+*Note:* When creating the app, be sure to add these scopes to the Zoom OAuth app:
 <p align="center">
   <a href="https://aws.amazon.com/" target="_blank">
           <img src="./images/scopes.PNG" alt="AWS Logo" width="90%"/>